ruro122020/ruro122020/README.md

 I'm not tied to one corner of engineering.
 I enjoy picking up unfamiliar problems and learning what I need to solve them, whether that's networking, security, or low-level systems work.
 Right now I'm teaching myself real-time operating systems and embedded development by building an RTOS scheduler from scratch in C.

 <p>
-  Stack: Go, Python, Bash, PostgreSQL
+  Stack: Golang, Python, Bash, PostgreSQL
 </p>